quiteliderally/codeine/readme.markdown

 A simple dependency injector for ruby projects.

-Despite how flexible ruby is, and despite the insistence of a large part of the community, I frequently run into the need on larger projects to centrally manage my dependencies.
+Despite how flexible ruby is, and the insistence of [some seriously smart people](http://weblog.jamisbuck.org/2008/11/9/legos-play-doh-and-programming), I frequently run into the need on larger projects to centrally manage my dependencies.
 I end up building something like Codeine for each one, so I decided to build it one more time and re-use it.

+It turns out I agree with basically [everything Alexey Petrushin wrote here](http://ruby-lang.info/blog/you-underestimate-the-power-of-ioc-3fh)

 Usage
 -----